 Renting a home is a big responsibility.
 You’re not just responsible for yourself and your belongings, you’re also responsible for the property itself.
 That means if something happens to the property – like a fire or burglary – you could be held financially responsible.

 That’s where renters insurance comes in.
-Renters insurance is designed to protect you in case of an emergency, like a fire or burglary.
+Renters insurance is designed to protect you in case of an emergency, like a fire or common burglary events.

 It can help reimburse you for the cost of repairing or replacing your belongings, as well as the cost of any temporary housing if your home becomes uninhabitable.